Steven Mouyokolo

-Steven Stefan Fabrice Mouyokolo (born 24 January 1987) is a French footballer who last played for Celtic in 2014 as a centre back.
-He is currently a free agent.
+Steven Stefan Fabrice Mouyokolo (born 24 January 1987) is a French former footballer who played as a centre back.
+His career had been marred by injury.

 Club career

 Early career

-Mouyokolo was born in Melun, France to Congolese parents.
+Mouyokolo was born in Melun, Seine-et-Marne, France, to Congolese parents.
 He began his senior football career at Ligue 2 side LB Châteauroux.
 He made his way up to the first team in 2006, but never made a first team appearance for the club, and in 2007 he joined fellow Ligue 2 side FC Gueugnon.
 He made 22 first team appearances for his new club, and his impressive displays from central defence earned him a move to US Boulogne, also of Ligue 2.

 The defender made a bright start to the 2008–09 Ligue 2 season, helping his team to second in the table by December.
 His performances caught the attention of English Premier League teams Newcastle United, Wigan Athletic, Middlesbrough, Bolton Wanderers and Arsenal.